 33. Notch Trail

-The Notch Trail in Badlands National Park is a moderately difficult 1.5-mile roundtrip hike with a famous ladder climb and excellent views.
-It cuts through the Badlands wall, skirts narrow cliff ledges and leads to a far reaching end of trail viewpoint.
+The Notch Trail is a moderately difficult 1.5-mile roundtrip hike with a fun ladder climb and excellent views.
+It cuts through a tall and rugged rock wall, skirts narrow cliff ledges and leads to a far reaching views over Badlands National Park from a trail end overlook.

 We’ve hiked Notch Trail twice and both times had it to ourselves because we visited in the off season.
-It’s definitely the best hike in Badlands so prioritize this trail when you visit the park.
-The ladder section is fun and the landscape is photogenic so don’t forget your camera!
+It’s definitely the top hike to do in Badlands so prioritize this trail when you visit the park.
+The ladder section is unique and the landscape is photogenic so don’t forget your camera!

 34. Old Rag Trail